Premises Liability Lawyer

 If negotiation, mediation, and other efforts fail, you will need a skilled accident lawyer to represent you before the judge and give you the best chance of a positive outcome.

 What Are the Common Injuries Associated with Premises Liability Cases?

 The injuries you may sustain from an accident inside a commercial property can be quite varied.
 It is important to know about the injuries you could be dealing with as you decide what to do next.
 Here in this section, we highlight some of the common injuries that are associated with these liability cases.
 Read up on them so you can understand why pursuing legal action could end up being a necessary move on your part.

 Slip and fall accidents are among the most common accidents that occur on commercial properties.
 Do not underestimate a slip and fall accident because it could leave you badly hurt.
 You can easily break a bone in your hip from a hard fall or hurt your hand while trying to cushion your landing.

 Broken bones take a long time to heal, and they can force you to stop working.
-Make sure you fight for compensation so you can survive your losses.
+Make sure you or your slip and lawyer fight for compensation so you can survive your losses.

 Traumatic Brain Injuries

-Premises liability claims can be tricky to make, but you can do it if you are working with a good lawyer.
-Allow us at Hassett & George, P.C. to help you out and let’s hold the negligent party accountable.
-Contact us today if you wish to learn more about the legal services we provide.
+Premises liability claims can be tricky to make, but you can do it if you are working with a good premises liability law firm.
+Allow the Connecticut liability lawyers at Hassett & George, P.C. to help you out and let’s hold the negligent party accountable.
+Contact us today!